 Iron Deficiency and Congestive Heart Failure

-Iron deficiency makes it more difficult for the heart to pump blood and oxygen, so it works faster and harder to try to keep up.
+Iron deficiency makes it more difficult for the heart to pump blood and oxygen, so it works faster and harder to keep up.
 Rarely, this can progress to enlargement of the heart and heart failure.

-For patients already in heart failure, iron status appears to be critically important.
+For patients already in heart failure, their iron status appears to be critically important.
 Most studies have shown that between 30 and 50 percent of patients with heart failure are also iron deficient.
 This deficiency is associated with worse exercise performance and a higher rate of hospitalization and death from all causes.
-If patients with heart failure and iron deficiency receive iron injections, they experience improved exercise capacity, kidney function, and quality of life.
+If patients with heart failure and iron deficiency receive iron injections, they enjoy improved exercise capacity, kidney function, and quality of life.
 Recent European guidelines for heart failure recommend monitoring iron parameters in all heart failure patients.

 To get technical (bear with me here):

 - If someone has a “low ejection fraction,” the left ventricle of the heart isn’t pumping enough blood when it contracts.

 - The body tries to compensate in patients with heart failure and a low ejection fraction in many ways, two of which are:

 - The Renin-Angiotensin-Aldosterone System (RAAS) becomes overactive.
 The RAAS is a hormone system that regulates blood pressure and fluid balance.

 - The Sympathetic Nervous System (SNS), which stimulates the body’s fight-or-flight response, also becomes overactive.